farhiongit/sudoku-solver/README.md

   be proved without using the axiom on columns, then the rule deduced from it by systematically replacing the word "row" by "block" and the word "column" by "square" is valid.

+Files for the sudoku solver library:
+- solve.h: interface for the solver
+- solve_mask.c: implementation of the solver

+files for the unit testing:
+- terminal.h: defines the interface to communicate with the standard output terminal.
+- terminal.c: implementation and declaration of the callback function for event and message handlers.
+- main.c: calls the solver for the user defined grid.
+Use option `-h` for usage.
+- Top95.sudoku: list of grids
+- sudoku.ksh: a script that solves the grids declared in Top95.sudoku

+Makes use of [dancing links library](https://github.com/farhiongit/dancing-links) for the implementation of the Exact cover search method of resolution.